monarch-initiative/monarch-ui-new/README.md

 Use `// TODO` as a consistent in-code flag for pieces of code that should eventually be replaced with something better.
 Also link to a GitHub issue that tracks the issue.

+Use `console.log` for temporary debugging during local development (all of these should be removed before merging PR's).
+Use `console.info` for logging we want to keep in production.
+Do not use `console.error`, to distinguish between uncaught/unhandled errors.

+To analyze the size of the compiled bundle, uncomment the `stats-webpack-plugin` line in the `vue.config.js`, build the app, then try running `npx webpack-bundle-analyzer dist/stats.json` or `npx source-map-explorer dist/js/*`.